-The Council will require a written application from an authorised representative of the deceased person that includes all relevant details.
-You can apply on our website.
+The council will require a written application from an authorised representative of the deceased person that includes all relevant details.
+Please see our website for how to apply.

-The Council must be informed of anything which may affect the exemption being granted such as probate being granted, the premises becoming occupied, or being sold.
+The council must be informed of anything which may affect the exemption being granted such as probate being granted, the premises becoming occupied, or being sold.

-Occupation prohibited by law (Class G)
+Occupation prohibited by law (class G)